GoogleCloudPlatform/community/tutorials/datacatalog-tag-history/index.md

 *   [Dataflow](https://cloud.google.com/dataflow) is Google Cloud’s serverless data-processing service by both stream and batch.
 *   [Pub/Sub](https://cloud.google.com/pubsub) is Google Cloud’s flexible, reliable, real-time messaging service for independent applications to publish and subscribe to asynchronous events.
-*   [Cloud Logging](https://cloud.google.com/logging) is GCP's powerful log management control plane.
+*   [Cloud Logging](https://cloud.google.com/logging) is Google Cloud's powerful log management service that allows you to search and route logs from services in GCP as well as applications.

-Warning: Apply restrictive access controls to the Tag history BigQuery table.
-Data Catalog results are ACLed based on requestors' permissions

 ## Prerequisites